perezak12/Hello-World/README.md

 # Hello-World
-This is for me to learn as i am an idiot and do not deserve to live
+This is for me to learn as i am an idiot and do not deserve to live, my wife hates me and my kid thinks im fat